sls1005/NimCPPClass/README.md

 main()
 ```

 If a field (member) is an `AtomType` like `int` or `float`, it can have a default value.
-The value has to be something that can be evaluated at the compile time.
+The value must be something that can be evaluated at the compile time.

 ```nim
 import std/math